Request to Reopen a Case Closed for Failure to Reply

 NOTE: It may be up to eight months before a determination is made regarding a request to reopen.
+The Office’s determination is a procedural decision that will not be reconsidered.

 Frequently Asked Questions

-Why was my application closed?
+Why was my case closed?

-Resubmit the form on this page, with a notification in the final text box that you have decided to refile your application.
+Resubmit the form on this page with a notification in the final text box that you have decided to refile your application.
 The Registration Program will remove your request to reopen from consideration.

-When are applications reopened?
+When are cases reopened?

 Cases closed for failure to reply are opened only in extraordinary circumstances.
 The Office may grant a request to reopen if: